Automated Inference of Graph Transformation Rules: Preliminaries

 The above definition of a graph follows the intuition of \enquote{objects linked by relations} and is permissive enough to subsume most commonly employed graph types, including hyper-graphs.
-The vertices and edges can be assigned types or colors by the labeling function $\lambda$.
-The label set being a partial order allows the labels to be interpreted as variable-free terms.
+Let now $\Sigma$ be a set of labels, or colors.
+Both vertices and edges may be assigned a label by the labeling function $\lambda\colon V(G) \cup E(G) \rightharpoonup \Sigma$.
+For ease of notation, we use simply $\lambda$ to denote the labeling function of any graph and we write $\lambda(x) = \epsilon$, where $\epsilon \notin \Sigma$ is a special empty label, for the elements $x \in V(G) \cup E(G)$ for which $\lambda$ is not defined.

+To be able to proceed with DPO rule definition, we need to define graph morphisms.
+In the following we use $\dom(f)$ and $\codom(f)$ to refer to the range and image, respectively, as the specific subsets of the domain and codomain on which the function $f$ is defined.